Post updated on Aug 31, 2020 by Wayne R. Carrabus

-Question 1: how many cars did the deceased own?
+Question 1: How many cars did the decedent own?

-Question 3: is the deceased survived by a spouse?
+Question 3: Is the decedent survived by a spouse?

-Question 4: if the deceased had no spouse, and is survived by children, how old are the children?
+Question 4: If the decedent had no spouse, and is survived by children, how old are the children?

-Question 5: if the deceased had no spouse, and is not survived by children, is there a last will being offered for probate?
+Question 5: If the decedent had no spouse, and is not survived by children, is there a Last Will & Testament being offered for probate?

-If a decedent owned one car, is not survived by a wife or children under the age of 21, the car is worth less than $25,000, and there will be no last will offered for probate, then the DMV form 349 can be used by the “Next of Kin” to transfer title to the “Next of Kin.”
+If a decedent owned one car worth less than $25,000 and the spouse or guardian of a child wishes to transfer ownership to another person, this can be accomplished by using form MV 349.1 to transfer title to that person.
 The title to the car and a death certificate will also need to be provided.

-If a decedent owned several cars or a car worth more than $25,000.00 then the Transfer of Vehicle Registered in Name of Deceased Person (MV-349) or an Affidavit for Transfer of Motor Vehicle (MV-349.1) to transfer the ownership form cannot be used.
+If a decedent owned several cars or a car worth more than $25,000.00 then neither the Transfer of Vehicle Registered in Name of Deceased Person (MV-349) nor an Affidavit for Transfer of Motor Vehicle (MV-349.1) can be used to transfer the ownership.
 The executor or administrator of the estate must provide either the Letters Testamentary or Letters of Administration along with the title which should be signed or executed in the capacity of the executor or administrator to the person receiving title to the car.

-Aaron E. Futterman, CPA, Esq. is a partner in the law firm of with offices in Smithtown, NY and clients throughout Suffolk, Nassau, Queens, Brooklyn, Bronx, Richmond, New York, Westchester and Rockland Counties.
-He concentrates his practice to Elder Law, Medicaid Planning, Medicaid Applications, Estate Planning, Probate, Estate Taxes, and Estate Administration.
+Wayne R. Carrabus, CPA, Esq. is an associate attorney in the law firm.
+The law firm has offices in Smithtown, Bay Shore and Garden City, New York, and has clients throughout Suffolk, Nassau, Queens, Brooklyn, Bronx, Richmond, New York, Westchester and Rockland Counties.
+The law firm concentrates its practice in the areas of Elder Law, Medicaid Planning, Medicaid Applications, Estate Planning, Probate, Estate Taxes, and Estate Administration.